v-rob/minetest/doc/lua_api.md

     -- itemstack will hold clicker's wielded item.
     -- Shall return the leftover itemstack.
     -- Note: pointed_thing can be nil, if a mod calls this function.
-    -- This function does not get triggered by clients <=0.4.16 if the -- "formspec" node metadata field is set.

     on_dig = function(pos, node, digger),
     -- default: core.node_dig